 #5 - "Lockstep," 16 x 20 inches, collage on canvas panel, 3/24/20 - SOLD

 We're told what to do and we blindly follow in lockstep.
 We're easily controlled by fear.
 There are a few dissenters who question authority, and we shame them by telling them to not be selfish and "do the right thing."

 #6 - "Too Much Information," 16 x 20 inches, collage on canvas panel, 3/30/20

 Everywhere we turn there's news and information about the coronavirus pandemic.
 We can't get away from it.
 Every conversation is about the crisis, and it's all over the Internet.
-Information overload.
-Too much information in the news.
-Confusing and contradictory information.
-Not knowing who to believe.
+The information is confusing and contradictory, and we don't know who to believe.

 #7 - "There Is Still Beauty in the World," 16 x 20 inches, collage, graphite and enamel on canvas panel, 4/5/20

 There is still beauty in the world.
 There is still love in the world.

 #8 - "Seeking Comfort in Old Patchwork Quilt," 20 x 16 inches, collage on canvas panel, 4/6/20